ericcornelissen/NervousFish/ISSUE_TEMPLATE.md

 The user story for the issue.

 ## What
-[Optional] Specify in more detail what this issue adds to the repository.
+Specify in more detail what this issue adds to the repository.

 ## Why
-[Optional] Specify in more detail why this issue is needed in the project.
+Specify in more detail why this issue is needed in the project.

 ## How
-[Optional] Specify, in general terms, how this feature can be added.
+Specify in general terms how this feature can be added.

+## Definition of done
+Specify what must be done exactly before this task is done.

 ## Notes
 Is there anything important to know?
 Are there relevant links (or other sources) for this issue?